IBM/scheduler-library/README.md

  - `tt002new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).
  - `tt003new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).

+There is a default set of world parameter setings for the simulation-driven mode (```test-scheduler-sim.exe```) as well.
+This file (```default-world.desc```) describes the thresholds for various input occurrences, etc.

-For additional information, please see the <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> main-line README.
+For additional information on all aspects of the Mini-ERA baseline workload, please see the <a href="https://github.com/IBM/mini-era" target="_blank">Mini-ERA</a> main-line README.

 ## Contacts and Current Maintainers